What is patient access?

 - To maximize in-network patient retention

-What are the points of access within a hospital or health system?
+What are the key points of access within a health system?

 Who are the key stakeholders in a hospital or health system who drive patient access?